-The impact of CoViD-19 on Unifiedcomms and GlobeOSS has fortunately been minimal in the current financial year.
-This is because these businesses of our Group operate primarily in the field of telecommunications, an essential service in any economy today.
-In addition, Unifiedcomms and GlobeOSS businesses have been made capable of fully-functioning under a work-from-home mode of operation, well ahead of movement control restrictions or lockdown orders being enforced.
-The Group's primary customers in the Unifiedcomms and GlobeOSS businesses are telecommunications network operators and service providers that have continued to operate normally throughout CoViD-19 restrictions, albeit remotely and through digital engagement, rather than face-to-face interaction.
-Contracts in-hand continue to be progressed and management of the Group are hopeful that new projects and initiatives requiring our products and services, will continue to be pursued by customers in the year ahead.
-The possibility remains however, that larger system sale contracts that have yet to be committed in the coming year, may be further deferred, or even abandoned entirely if macroeconomic and industry conditions do not improve significantly.
-Some managed service contracts of the Group which are impacted by government restrictions or directives arising from CoViD-19 policy measures, may meanwhile continue to show weaker performance.
+The impact of COVID-19 on Unifiedcomms and GlobeOSS operations in the current financial year has fortunately remained minimal.
+Contracts in-hand continue to be progressed and management of the group are hopeful that new projects and initiatives requiring our products and services, will continue to be pursued by customers.
+The possibility remains however, that larger system sale contracts that have yet to be committed in the current financial year, may be further deferred, or even abandoned entirely if macroeconomic and industry conditions do not improve quickly or significantly enough.
+Some managed service contracts of the group which have been impacted by government restrictions or directives arising from COVID-19 policy measures, may meanwhile continue to show weaker performance.